OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 # Creating Your First Business Application

-This chapter will walk you through Orienteer basics by creating a simple business application, a CRM.
-You will learn how to manage classes, create new users, manage security and visualize data.
+It's time to create your business application.
+Assuming that you know what you want to have finally, this chapter will walk you through Orienteer basics configuration technicues.
+You will learn how to manage data model, create new users, configure dashboards, manage security and many other useful stuff.

-[a walkthrough]